yousra291987/ChiCMaxima/README.md

 # Output format

-ChiCMaxima will produce files containing the significant interactions with the same columns as the input table.
+ChiCMaxima will produce files containing the significant interactions with same columns as the input table.

 # Dependencies: